intel/sgx-ra-sample/README.md

 See the [full release history](CHANGES.md).

-### v3.0
+### v3.1

-Release on 7/2/2019.
+Release on 6/25/2020.

- * Switch from user certificate authentication to API subscription keys, per version 3 of the Attestation API.
+ * Default to version 4 of the Attestation API.

- * (Windows) Provide native client agent via WinHTTP, replacing libcurl.

- * Add Enclave verification policy checks for: MRSIGNER, ProdId, and ISVSVN.
-   Also add option to reject enclaves that are built in Debug mode.
+ * Remove references to the PSE in Linux builds.

 ## <a name="license"></a>License